 The curricula for both African Studies and Gender Studies have been dynamic.
 With the rapid societal changes, new insights, and evolving research methodologies, educators recognised the need for more intersectional perspectives.
-Crenshaw (1989) introduced the concept of intersectionality to describe interconnected nature of social the categorisations such as race, class, and gender, leading to overlapping systems of disadvantage.
-This discrimination or perspective began to influence the African and Gender Studies curriculum, urging scholars to analyse how, for instance, the experiences of an African woman from a lower socioeconomic class differ from those of an affluent African male or a workingclass African male.
+Crenshaw (1989) introduced the concept of intersectionality to describe interconnected nature of the social categorisations such as race, class, and gender, leading to overlapping systems of discrimination or disadvantage.
+This perspective began to influence the African and Gender Studies curriculum, urging scholars to analyse how, for instance, the experiences of an African woman from a lower socioeconomic class differ from those of an affluent African male or a workingclass African male.